AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Abstract

 \section{Abstract}

-Audio-visual speaker diarization aims at detecting ``who spoken when`` using both auditory and visual signals.
+Audio-visual speaker diarization aims at detecting ``who spoke when'' using both auditory and visual signals.
 Existing audio-visual diarization datasets are mainly focused on indoor environments like meeting rooms or news studios, which are quite different from in-the-wild videos in many scenarios such as movies, documentaries, and audience sitcoms.
-To create a testbed that can effectively compare diarization methods on videos in the wild, we annotate the speaker diarization labels on the AVA movie dataset and create a new benchmark called AVA-AVD.
-This benchmark is challenging due to the diverse scenes, complicated acoustic conditions, and completely off-screen speakers.
-Yet, how to deal with off-screen and on-screen speakers together still remains a critical challenge.
-To overcome it, we propose a novel Audio-Visual Relation Network (AVR-Net) which introduces an effective modality mask to capture discriminative information based on visibility.
-Experiments have shown that our method not only can outperform state-of-the-art methods but also is more robust as varying the ratio of off-screen speakers.
-Ablation studies demonstrate the advantages of the proposed AVR-Net and especially the modality mask on diarization.
-Our data and code will be made publicly available at \href{https://github.com/zcxu-eric/AVA-AVD}{https://github.com/zcxu-eric/AVA-AVD}.
+To develop diarization methods for these challenging videos, we create the AVA Audio-Visual Diarization (AVA-AVD) dataset.
+Our experiments demonstrate that adding AVA-AVD into training set can produce significantly better diarization models for in-the-wild videos despite that the data is relatively small.
+Moreover, this benchmark is challenging due to the diverse scenes, complicated acoustic conditions, and completely off-screen speakers.
+As a first step towards addressing the challenges, we design the Audio-Visual Relation Network (AVR-Net) which introduces a simple yet effective modality mask to capture discriminative information based on face visibility.
+Experiments show that our method not only can outperform state-of-the-art methods but is more robust as varying the ratio of off-screen speakers.
+Our data and code has been made publicly available at \url{https://github.com/showlab/AVA-AVD}.